Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 - `rect`
 - `polygon`

 SVG uses attributes to describe these shapes.
-Attribues might be:
+Attributes might be:

 - `cx`
 - `cy`